 What changed the narrow minds of the masses?
 Two things; tourism and sex!

 My followers know that we’re very keen on Ile du Levant, as we try to make even a brief visit during our annual naturist pilgrimage to France.
-And I have carefully avoided mentioning that we have twice visited the famous naked city, Cap d’Agde, as the reputation among naturists in the know is dicey at best.
+And I have carefully avoided mentioning that we have several times visited the famous naked city, Cap d’Agde, as the reputation among naturists in the know is dicey at best.
 “Oh, you’re those kind of naked people!?!”

 No. Actually, we’re not.
 But interestingly enough, when I tell somebody from the US that we enjoy naturist vacations in France, if they know anything about the topic at all, their first question is, “Oh, do you go to that big naked city on the Mediterranean?
 What’s the name?”
 And if they’re really in the know, “Aren’t there swingers there?”